mkuthan/mkuthan.github.io/source/_posts/2016-09-30-spark-streaming-on-yarn.markdown

          --files /path/to/log4j.properties:/path/to/metrics.properties

 Spark publishes tons of metrics from driver and executors.
-If I have to choose the most important one, it would be the last received batch records.
+If I were to choose the most important one, it would be the last received batch records.
 When ```StreamingMetrics.streaming.lastReceivedBatch_records == 0``` it probably means that Spark Streaming job has been stopped or failed.

 Other important metrics are listed below:

-When total delay is greater than batch interval, latency of the processing pipeline increases.
+* When total delay is greater than batch interval, latency of the processing pipeline increases.

         driver.StreamingMetrics.streaming.lastCompletedBatch_totalDelay

-When number of active tasks is lower than ```number of executors * number of cores```, allocated resources are not fully utilized.
+* When number of active tasks is lower than ```number of executors * number of cores```, allocated resources are not fully utilized.

         executor.threadpool.activeTasks

-How much RAM is used for RDD cache.
+* How much RAM is used for RDD cache.

         driver.BlockManager.memory.memUsed_MB

-When there is not enough RAM for RDD cache, how much data has been spilled to disk.
+* When there is not enough RAM for RDD cache, how much data has been spilled to disk.
 You should increase executor memory or change ```spark.memory.fraction``` Spark property to avoid performance degradation.

         driver.BlockManager.disk.diskSpaceUsed_MB

-What is JVM memory utilization on Spark driver.
+* What is JVM memory utilization on Spark driver.

         driver.jvm.heap.used
         driver.jvm.non-heap.used
         driver.jvm.pools.G1-Old-Gen.used
         driver.jvm.pools.G1-Eden-Space.used
         driver.jvm.pools.G1-Survivor-Space.used

-How much time is spent on GC on Spark driver.
+* How much time is spent on GC on Spark driver.

         driver.jvm.G1-Old-Generation.time
         driver.jvm.G1-Young-Generation.time

-What is JMV memory utilization on Spark executors.
+* What is JMV memory utilization on Spark executors.

         [0-9]*.jvm.heap.used
         [0-9]*.jvm.non-heap.used
         [0-9]*.jvm.pools.G1-Old-Gen.used
         [0-9]*.jvm.pools.G1-Survivor-Space.used
         [0-9]*.jvm.pools.G1-Eden-Space.used

-How much time is spent on GC on Spark executors.
+* How much time is spent on GC on Spark executors.

         [0-9]*.jvm.G1-Old-Generation.time
         [0-9]*.jvm.G1-Young-Generation.time

-When you configure first Grafana dashboard for Spark job, perhaps the first question will emerge:
+While you configure first Grafana dashboard for Spark application, the first problem pops up:

 > How to configure Graphite query when metrics for every Spark application run are reported under its own application id?